 In addition to your license and ticket information, travel increases the risk of information theft because you are likely carrying technology used to connect to networks which can leave your and your company’s information increasingly vulnerable.
 However, you have control over how this information is exposed.

-How can we protect ourselves and our PII while traveling?
+How can we protect ourselves and our PII while travelling?

 Always be alert and aware.
 For physical items, have an organizational system where you know what information exists where.
 Keeping a dedicated location, such as a specific pocket, for your ticket and only your ticket will reduce the risk that the ticket is left in the open where its code can be photographed or scanned.
 Maintain a separate and dedicated area for any payment options, like cash or credit cards, and another still for your license.
 Keeping these items separated will mean a pickpocket would have less of an opportunity to lift the documents all together, reducing the information they have as well as the replacement hassle, and it will also limit accidentally dropping or exposing one while using another.

 Technology is a separate hurdle where travel increases the risk of information theft that can expose both you and your company.
-Recently, the list of the top 10 airports travelers are most likely to be hacked in was released.
-The list makes it clear that frequent travelers will struggle to avoid all these airports, and other airports pose a threat even if they are not included in this list.
-The information obtained from your devices or person while traveling could lead to future social engineering attacks by exposing information that can be used to launch a sophisticated phishing campaign targeted at a known operating system or type of computer based on information gathered by an attacker while traveling.
+Recently, the list of the top 10 airports travellers is most likely to be hacked in was released.
+The list makes it clear that frequent travellers will struggle to avoid all these airports, and other airports pose a threat even if they are not included in this list.
+The information obtained from your devices or person while travelling could lead to future social engineering attacks by exposing information that can be used to launch a sophisticated phishing campaign targeted at a known operating system or type of computer-based on information gathered by an attacker while travelling.